uselagoon/advanced-task-toolbox/README.md

 Currently, the toolbox supports the following functions.

+#### Text Substitutions with environment variables

+Some of the steps below support the notion of text substitution - that is, you're able to use string templates of the form `{{ substitutionname }}` and before the step is run, it will replace the substitution with the appropriate text.

+This system also allows for substitutions from environment variables.
+For instance, if you have an environment variable of the name
+`SYSTEM_NAME`, you can use that in the step substitutions by referencing it as `{{ SYSTEM_NAME }}`

+We use [twig](https://twig.symfony.com/) for formatting, which makes it simple to add default values, for instance, if `SYSTEM_NAME` is only available conditionally, we can do something like `{{ SYSTEM_NAME ?? 'default val' }}`

 ### Exec

 The exec step allows you to run a command from inside the current advanced task's container, or within another pod.